-->

 For the Kharkiv School of Architecture, the workshop was pivotal in establishing relationships that aim to enable the launch of Ukraine’s first independent master’s course in Architecture and Urban Design for post-war reconstruction.

-We invite you to join us at the Architecture of Unity – the exhibition, which celebrates the strength and spirit of this collaborative initiative, and showcases the research and ideas developed by students.
+Architecture of Unity – the exhibition, which celebrates the strength and spirit of this collaborative initiative, and showcases the research and ideas developed by students.

 When: September 26, 12:00 – 17:00